MuhammadTalalFaiz/PMCMedVQA/README.md

 Accuracy	BLEU
 0.376	0.412

-Key observations from the training performance:

-Rapid Initial Improvement:

-There was a substantial decrease in loss and increase in accuracy within the first few epochs.
-By the second epoch, the accuracy more than doubled to 0.609, and the loss dropped significantly to 2.140.
-This rapid initial improvement is typical as the model quickly learns basic patterns in the data.

-Consistent Performance Gains:

-The model continued to improve steadily, with accuracy reaching over 0.7 by the 6th epoch and crossing the 0.8 mark by the 20th epoch.
-Loss values correspondingly decreased, although there were occasional fluctuations.
-Stabilization and Fine-Tuning:

-From the 30th epoch onwards, the improvements in accuracy and reductions in loss became more incremental.
-This phase of training likely involved the model fine-tuning its weights and biases to better generalize across the dataset.
-Peak Performance:

-The highest recorded accuracy was 0.858 in the 47th epoch, suggesting that the model was able to correctly predict approximately 86% of the answers at this stage.
-Final Evaluation

-Upon completion of the training process, the model's performance was evaluated on the test set, yielding an overall accuracy of 0.376 and a BLEU score of 0.412.
-These metrics provide a baseline understanding of the model's ability to generalize and generate relevant answers to medical questions.

-Accuracy: The model's accuracy on the test set indicates that it correctly predicted answers for 37.6% of the questions.
-While this is lower than the training accuracy, it highlights the challenge of the task and the variability in the test data.
-BLEU Score: The BLEU (Bilingual Evaluation Understudy) score of 0.412 reflects the quality of the generated answers in terms of their n-gram overlap with the reference answers.
-This score is a positive indication of the model's ability to generate relevant and coherent responses.

 Overall, the results demonstrate the MedVQA system's potential in understanding and answering medical questions based on visual and textual data.
 The steady improvement in performance metrics over the training epochs suggests that with further optimization and potentially more data, the system could achieve even higher levels of accuracy and reliability.